mattrodosky/project-3/README.md

 and use those to find a recipe based off of a narrower selection.

 ## Architecture
+### Initial Application
-Application uses a PySide front-end incorportated with Gemini api calls to find recipes in accordance with user desires.
+Application uses a PySide front-end incorportated with "untrained" Gemini api calls to find recipes in accordance with user desires.
+Gemini prompts use prompt engineering to build the request based off of ingredients, diet, cuisine, and prefered ingredients.

+### Refactored Application
+Application uses a gradio frontside incorportated with a model trained off of [this dataset](AkashPS11/recipes_data_food.com).
+Receipes are normalized and cleaned so that ingredients, quantities, and units become standardized.
+Taking this model, our application utilizes
+#### FINSISH WHEN APP ~DONE

 ## Setting up the Environment
 [Install Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html#)
 in the command line, run:
 ```
 conda env create -f environment.yml
 ```
-## Requesting a Gemini API Key
+## Initial - Requesting a Gemini API Key
 (Copied from bookcamp spot)\
 Before we get to building an AI-powered application, we will need to obtain an OpenAI API key.